cfw-guide/ios.cfw.guide/docs/en_US/guides/troubleshooting.md

 1. Release the Power button but keep holding down the Volume Down button for another 5 seconds

 ::: warning

-Take note that USB-C to Lightning cables are not capable of entering DFU mode.
-In this case, you need to use a USB-A to Lightning cable.
+If you are using a USB-C to Lightning cable, you will likely run into issues.
+If you do run into issues, you should use a USB-A to Lightning cable to follow these steps instead.
 :::

 ## How to exit DFU mode